The AM Chickadee 6U8A QRP AM Transmitter

 Use

 Connect the transmitter to a sensitive SWR meter and connect the output of the SWR meter to an antenna or a dummy load.
 Most SWR meters will not be sensitive enough to measure the output of this transmitter, a ham radio QRP (low power) SWR meter should be used.
 A resonant dipole is a good choice for a short-wave antenna.
 Connect the power supply and modulation signals to the transmitter.
 Apply power and turn the transmit switch on.
 Adjust the pi filter for the best forward power on the SWR meter.
 The capacitor on the tube side of the pi filter should be adjusted for peak forward power and the capacitor on the antenna side should be adjusted to the point where forward power just starts to drop off.
+Checking the output signal waveform with an oscilloscope is recommended.

 When operating this transmitter in the AM broadcast band, the output circuit should be changed from the circuit in the schematic to the loopstick circuit as explained above.
-Connect an oscilloscope to the secondary pickup coil on the loopstick and adjust the variable capacitor for the maximum waveform amplitude. if you don't have an oscilloscope, tune for the loudest signal on a nearby AM radio.
+Connect an oscilloscope to the secondary pickup coil on the loopstick and adjust the variable capacitor across the loopstick for the maximum waveform amplitude. if you don't have an oscilloscope, tune for the loudest signal on a nearby AM radio.

 An oscilloscope may also be used in X-Y mode to create a trapezoid pattern, which is a common way to monitor an AM transmitter.
 Connect the X axis to the modulation audio and the Y axis across the antenna terminals, adjust the X and Y gain for the largest display and adjust the modulation for the most triangular shape.
 The transmitter produced a very linear pattern when this test was done.